 If you are serious about your career, we are serious about helping you get there!

-The average pass rate for the 1 Year course is 85% of students.
+The average pass rate for this course is 85% of students.

 The Keyline learning environment is very unique compared to conventional tertiary institutions.